Common deviations related to data-handling, etc. in investigator-initiated trials

 Any computerised system used to collect data in clinical trials must be supported by processes to ensure that the system consistently performs as intended (specified) and is suited to the intended purpose (validated).
 The validation should establish reliability of the documentation and the generated data from design to decommissioning of the system.

-The sponsor (and sponsor-investigator) are responsible for controlling this process regardless of whether the validation/qualification is done by the sponsor or another party, e.g. the party having developed the system.
+The sponsor (and sponsor-investigator) are responsible for controlling this process regardless of whether the validation/qualification is done by the sponsor or another party, for instance the party having developed the system.

 We very often see major or even critical deviations related to the validation of systems used to collect data in clinical trials.
-This may concern data collection, e.g. in electronic Case Report Forms (eCRF), Patient Reported Outcome systems (ePRO) or randomisation systems, but other computerised systems are also involved.
+This may concern data collection, for example in electronic Case Report Forms (eCRF), Patient Reported Outcome systems (ePRO) or randomisation systems.
 We have also seen deviations related to changes to such systems.

-Some deviations were related to lack of overview of system releases, lack of formalised processes, lack of documentation of requirement specifications, lack of or insufficient test documentation, lack of change control, etc.
+Some deviations are related to lack of overview of system releases, lack of formalised processes, lack of documentation of requirement specifications, lack of or insufficient test documentation, lack of change control, etc.

-The validation documentation must be filed and must include requirement specifications (usually User Requirement Specification (URS) and Functional Specification (FS)), qualification documentation (e.g. Installation, Operational and Performance (IQ/OQ/PQ)) as well as documentation of authorisation prior to system release.
-Documentation of ongoing changes to the system, including a risk assessment, must also be available.
+Documentation of the assessment of a system's suitability is expected to be available, including where to file relevant validation.
+Validation documentation is expected to include requirement specifications (usually User Requirement Specification (URS) and Functional Specification (FS)), qualification documentation (e.g. Installation, Operational and Performance (IQ/OQ/PQ)) as well as documentation of authorisation prior to system release.
+Documentation of ongoing changes to the system and a risk assessment must also be available.

 Investigator-initiated trials often make use of shareware that is made available to the researchers by central units in the Danish regions.
-In such cases the validation/qualification activities are often caried out by these units, and documentation of the sponsor-investigator control of validation status can therefore be gathered here.
-If this is not the case, the individual sponsor is responsible for ensuring and documenting that the system used is in a validated state.
+In such cases, the assessment/validation/qualification activities are often carried out by these units, and documentation of the sponsor-investigator control of validation status may therefore be gathered here.
+If this is not the case, the responsibility resides with the individual sponsor.

-In the event that a sponsor chooses to base their validation documentation on a contractor’s validation/qualification documentation, please see question 9 of the EU GCP Q&A: https://www.ema.europa.eu/en/human-regulatory/research-development/compliance/good-clinical-practice/qa-good-clinical-practice-gcp.
+In the event that a sponsor chooses to base the validation documentation on a contractor’s validation/qualification documentation, as previously stated, please refer to the EU GCP inspectors' Q&A: https://www.ema.europa.eu/en/human-regulatory/research-development/compliance/good-clinical-practice/qa-good-clinical-practice-gcp, (Q&A no. 9).

 Adjusting the system to the specific trials

-In particular, it must be ensured in connection with the trial-specific part of the validation that the system is an accurate reflection of the protocol applicable at any given time, and it must be ensured that the system is designed to collect exactly the data defined in the protocol.
+In particular, it must be ensured in connection with the trial-specific part of the validation that the system is an identical copy of the protocol applicable at any given time, just as it must be ensured that the system is designed to collect exactly the data defined in the protocol.

 In the event of protocol changes, it must be decided if changes to the IT system are required.
 Any such changes must be controlled and tested just like the initial application.
-Documentation on the release of each version used during completion of the trial must be kept on file and stored for as long as the Trial Master File.
+Documentation of the release of each version used during completion of the trial must be kept on file.
+The documentation must be kept on file for as long as the Trial Master File.

 Trial-specific configuration of a system must be validated in the same way as basic system functionality (i.e. that a check mark put for a specific functionality is qualified, and that it returns the expected/specified result in testing).

-If new code is written, e.g. to establish an interface to other systems (e.g. between eCRF and randomisation system), that interface must also be validated.
+If new code is written, for example to establish an interface to other systems (for instance between eCRF and the randomisation system), that interface must also be validated.

 User administration in clinical trials

-Lists must be maintained of the individuals who are authorised to access the system and enter data (ICH GCP, 5.5.3 e).
-Also, a security system must be maintained to prevent unauthorised access to data (ICH GCP, 5.5.3 d), and the blinding must be maintained (ICH GCP, 5.5.3 g).
+Lists must be updated of all the persons authorised to access the system and enter data.
+It must also be ensured to prevent unauthorised access to data and to safeguard blinding.

 User access management is thus essential to the data integrity of clinical trials.

-The expected outcome is that users should only be given rights pursuant to the tasks they are to perform in the system, that the allocation and removal of rights should take place pursuant to a robust procedure and that it should be assessed regularly if persons still have the correct accesses and rights.
-Stricter terms apply to systems in which incorrect accesses might unblind the trial.
+The expected outcome is that users should only be given rights pursuant to the tasks they are to perform in the system, that the allocation and removal of rights should take place pursuant to a robust procedure and that it should be assessed regularly if persons still have the correct access and rights.
+Increased attention is paid to systems in which incorrect access might unblind the trial.

 The project found some cases that had used programs such as SharePoint for critical processes (investigator’s Trial Master File and the like).
-Please be aware that insufficient user management could be non-compliant with relevant legislation, the reason being that certain programs permit the allocation of user rights, e.g. for the creation of other users, management of the audit trail level and status, and more.
+The risk of non-compliance with relevant legislation should be emphasised in that connection.
+User management may be insufficient, the reason being that certain programs permit the allocation of user rights, for example for the creation of other users, management of the audit trail level and status, and more.

-Deviations related to the handling of data are often classified as major or critical, the reason being that data handling deviations could quickly impact the data integrity and the trial results reported by the sponsor to the authorities in the clinical study report.
-The observed deviations (in addition to those related to validation, audit trail and review (which are covered in separate sections) and IT security) include definition of source data, review and quality control of data and metadata.
-The concerned deviations covered a range of aspects including: uncertainty about where the source data could be found, lack of source data, lack of documentation of data transfer involving a third party, lack of documentation of timely review of data, lack of charters/procedures of committees assessing endpoints and safety committee, lack of documentation of blinded review of endpoints, use of Excel sheets without risk analysis and mitigating actions against lack of audit trail, discrepancies between source data and data in analysis set and lack of quality control of data sets.
+Deviations related to the handling of data are often classified as major or critical, the reason being that data handling deviations could quickly impact the data integrity and the trial results to be reported by the sponsor to the authorities in the final clinical study report.
+The observed deviations (in addition to those related to validation, audit trail and review, which are covered in separate sections, and IT security) include definition of source data, review and quality control of data and metadata.
+The concerned deviations cover a range of aspects including: uncertainty about where the source data may be found, lack of source data, lack of documentation of data transfer involving a third party, lack of documentation of timely review of data, lack of charters/procedures of committees assessing endpoints and safety committee, lack of documentation of blinded review of endpoints, use of Excel sheets without risk analysis and mitigating actions against lack of audit trail, discrepancies between source data and data in analysis set and lack of quality control of data sets.

 Maintenance of Trial Master File

-According to ICH GCP, 8.1, a Trial Master File (TMF) must include all the documents that collectively permit the reconstruction of the trial and an assessment of the quality of the generated data.
+A Trial Master File (TMF) must include all the documents that collectively permit an assessment of the trial and an assessment of the quality of the generated data.

 The EU GCP inspectors have published a guideline on the content, handling and filing of the Trial Master File that we generally refer to: